-Stuffed peppers is one of those dinners that is so easy to make but looks elegant enough for dinner guests.
+Stuffed peppers are one of those dinners that’s so easy to make but looks elegant enough for dinner guests.
 Back in our pre-paleo days, I would load up on rice and cheese in our peppers, and all that really did was add bulk, not nutrients and real substance.
-The beauty of now making grain free, dairy-free paleo stuff peppers is that we’re actually getting more nutrients in the same amount of food.
+The beauty of making grain free, dairy-free paleo stuff peppers is that we’re actually getting more nutrients in the same amount of food.

-These paleo friendly stuffed pepper recipe makes a lot, which means plenty for dinner and leftovers.
-If your peppers are on the smaller side, you will need more peppers or you will have extra filling leftover.
-Which is actually fine, you can eat the filling on its own and it’s just as good (just less pepper taste).
+These paleo friendly stuffed pepper recipe makes enough for your family, which usually means plenty for dinner and leftovers.
+If your peppers are on the smaller side, you will need more peppers or you’ll have extra filling leftover.
+Which is fine, you can eat the filling on its own and it’s just as good (just less pepper taste).

 We love these served with a big scoop of guacamole and a drizzle of ranch dressing.
 And if you’re in a pinch and have some avocados but no other guac ingredients, just dice up the avocados and sprinkle them on top.